GoogleCloudPlatform/ubbagent/README.md

 This metering agent simplifies usage metering of applications and can be used as part of a usage-based billing strategy.
 It performs the following functions:
 * Accepts usage reports from a local source, such as an application processing requests
 * Aggregates that usage and persists it across restarts
-* Ultimately forwards usage to one or more endpoints, retrying in the case of failures
+* Forwards usage to one or more endpoints, retrying in the case of failures

 # Build and run